WWREB SOP 4.5

 The principal investigator is required to report to the REB only those local adverse events that are deemed to be unanticipated problems (unexpected, related and involving greater risk – see definition).
 Upon becoming aware of a local adverse event, the investigator should assess whether the adverse event represents an unanticipated problem.
 If the investigator determines that the adverse event represents an unanticipated problem, the investigator must report it to the REB.
 If the investigator determines that an adverse event is not an unanticipated problem, but the sponsor subsequently determines that it is, the sponsor should report this determination to the principal investigator, and such reports must then be submitted to the REB.
 The principal investigator must clearly explain how the event represents an “unanticipated problem”.
 A description of any proposed protocol changes or other corrective actions to be taken by the principal investigator or sponsor in response to the event must also be described in the report.

-The following local adverse events ordinarily should be reported to the REB:
+The following local adverse events ordinarily should not be reported to the REB:

 - Serious adverse events that are considered expected